plancksecurity/foundation-planckCoreV3/sync/sync_protocol.md

 ### Negotiation

 A Negotiation is a Transaction identified by a TID.
-The Negotiation's TID is the XOR of the two Challenge TIDs, respectively.
+The Negotiation's TID is the XOR of the two Challenge TIDs of the two devices, respectively.

 ## Roles and Keys